 The Great Lakes Science Center is definitely great for all ages!
 There are tons of fun interactive activities to engage minds and information to satisfy curiosities.
 Since it has a bit of everything for everyone, I believe that the Great Lakes Science Center would be a good option for a family day.
 There’s even a section for toddlers at the Polymer Funhouse, “a place for young scientists to climb, slide, bounce, build, hop and play with polymers”.

 Location601 Erieside Avenue Cleveland, OH 44114

-For non-members, general admission costs $14 for adults and $12 for children (2-12).
+For non-members, general admission costs $15 for adults and $12 for children (2-12).
 For all three attractions (general admission, the Mather Museum, and the OMNIMAX) adults pay $23 and children cost $21.
-The special exhibitions are included with general admission.
+(Prices good as of June 2017.)